 ... to order an uber to only go a couple blocks because you're just over walking everywhere.

 ... to throw a fit because you can't find a Thanksgiving turkey.

 ... to become a gin drinker because vodka is not as popular and you want to fit in.

-Always remember the world is a big place, so why not go and enjoy every inch of it!
+Hopefully by sharing a little bit of my journey I can inspire growth in others.
+Keep in mind that stepping outside your comfort zone can open up wonderful opportunities.
+And always remember the world is a big place, so why not go and enjoy every inch of it!